 The Canadian Association of Second Language Teachers (CASLT) is launching a new pan‑Canadian project, funded by the Council of Ministers of Education, Canada (CMEC), to develop multimodal pedagogical resources that support student engagement, motivation, and perseverance in secondary French as a second language (FSL) programs (with a particular focus on Core French).

-We are seeking practicing or recently practicing secondary Core French teachers to help shape, create, and validate these resources: two members for our writing team and six members for a working group.
+We are seeking six practicing or recently practicing secondary FSL teachers for a working group to help shape, review, and validate these resources.

 General Profile